cbcrg/tcoffee/docs/tcoffee_faq.rst

--A standard pdb installation using the divided section of pdb:
+ -a standard pdb installation using the divided section of pdb:

 ::